greddy992/BASS/README.md

 main_synthetic_dataset.py is a sample application of the algorithm.
 This code generates a synthetic dictionary of motifs, a dataset from that dictionary and applies the motif discovery algorithm on the dataset.
 The output files contain the true dictionary and the one learned by the algorithm along with the probabilities of each motif.

-Important:
+### Important:
 For each new application, a `soft’ clustering model has to be specified.
 In the code, this is implemented in the GMM_synthetic class in bass.pyx.
 This class has to be appropriately modified or alternatively a new class should be defined which contains the two functions defined for this class – “_compute_likelihood” and “_generate_sample_from_state”.

+If instead you have the data as a sequence of cluster labels, i.e., `hard' clustered data, then convert it into a sequence of probability vectors, where each probability vector is a unit vector.

-Analysis of tracked zebrafish larvae data:
+### Analysis of tracked zebrafish larvae data:

 Raw data is in the four folders resultsMay2019